Title 1 Resources

 The Early Learning Center at Henderson E. Formey Jr. School will host the following events to build the capacity for strong family engagement to support a partnership between the school, parents, and the community to improve student academic achievement.

-Title I Annual Meeting – September 2024
+Title I Annual Meeting – September 2025

 We invite you to a time of learning and sharing about our Title I program, including our parent and family engagement policy, the schoolwide plan, the school-parent compacts, and parents’ requirements.
-Invitations will be emailed and posted in the monthly school newsletter, class dojo, or sent home in the student folders.

-Curriculum Night/Open House – August 2024
+Curriculum Night/Open House – August 2025

 Learn about the curriculum used in your child’s classroom - the academic standards, assessments, materials, and more!

-Holiday Math Fun – December 2024
+Holiday Math Fun – December 2025

 Learn how to make math fun at home.

-Parent-Teacher and Student Conferences – January/February 2025
+Parent-Teacher and Student Conferences – January/February 2026

 Scheduled updates on your child’s progress.